-There is a wooden sign in the foyer at the St Martin’s Theatre that tells you how many times Agatha Christie’s famous play has been performed.
-On the day I visit the theatre, this board reads 27550.
-One of the attendants at the venue informs me that audience members regularly take selfies with the sign, eager to record their brief brush with theatrical history.
-The sign and selfies signify the fact that The Mousetrap is now the world’s longest running play.
+There is a wooden sign in the foyer at the St Martin’s Theatre that tells you how many times The Mousetrap has been performed on the London stage.
+On the day I visit the theatre, the board reads 27,550.
+An attendant informs me that audience members regularly take selfies with the sign, eager to record their brief brush with theatre history and the world’s longest running play.

 An eight member cast bring the story to life each night.
 It takes a particular skill to sustain the passion and focus necessary to continually reinvigorate such a long running and well known piece but the cast achieve the feat admirably and on a nightly basis.
 They are no doubt encouraged by the fact that they are playing their part in a piece of theatrical history.
 More than 400 actors have appeared in The Mousetrap over its 60 year run.
 The list includes Richard Attenborough (the original Detective Sergeant Trotter) and his wife Sheila Sim, (who playec Mollie Ralston).
 Surprisingly, most of the actors who followed the pair are little known outside of the theatre world.
 This highlights the fact that The Mousetrap is the star, rather than any one player.